AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-attributes-and-options.md

 - Significant increase in the size of Adobe Commerce indexes and the full-text search index
 - Reaching hard MySQL limits when building a FLAT index for oversized product templates and inability to use it

-Increases in product data and index sizes can have the following impacts on site performance:
+Increases in product data and index sizes can affect site performance in the following ways:

 - Increased response time for most storefront scenarios related to catalog browsing, search (quick and advanced), and layered navigation.
 - Product management operations in the Admin slow significantly which can lead to timeouts.
 - Product Mass Actions functionality can be blocked.
 - Index re-build time for mid- and large-sized catalogs cannot be performed on a daily basis due to long execution times.

-Configuring many **attribute options** can have the following performance impacts:
+Configuring many **attribute options** can affect site performance in the following ways:

 - Long request and rendering times on product detail (PDP) and category pages containing complex products.
 - Admin product save operations response time increases above optimal performance targets.